 Packed with history, Brant County is an historian’s dream.
 It is where the world’s first long-distance telephone call occured, where Canada’s first licenced female doctor grew up, the final resting place for United Empire Loyalists, and the site of the unusual Paris Plains Cobblestone Church.

-Agriculture in Paris Plains North
+Paris Plains North Agriculture

 Most of the soil here is gravel and either owned by or controlled in part by gravel companies.
 These gravel pits have been quite controversial in the past for Paris residents.
 To read more, click here.
 The companies have mineral rights, which means that they do not own the property.
 However, they can extract resources and must take care of the land they use.

 Much of Paris’ landscape is agricultural.
 Farmers mostly grow corn, wheat, soy, and edible beans.
 One change maker in the farming community is Bruce Cruikshank.
 As a young teenager, he began growing edible beans when learning about them working for another family.
 Later he established his own farm and continued to grow them.
 Today he is in his 60s and still farming beans, with other local farmers having followed suit.
 In addition to these crops, there is a large dairy farm in the area with a new barn that doubles as a teaching centre.

 The Man whose Architecture Changed a Small Ontario Town